-10.01 A Resident will not suffer loss of pay or benefits due to sickness or accident while in a Residency Program for a maximum of 5 months per Academic Year, prorated for partial years.
-After the Resident has exhausted the 5 months of sick leave and benefit coverage per Academic Year, the Resident will be placed on unpaid leave without benefits coverage.
-If a Resident has exhausted the 5 months of sick leave they must return to work for sixty days (60) before they are entitled to receive an additional 5 months of paid sick leave.
-Coverage under this article shall commence on the first day on which the Resident carries out the duties of a Residency Program.
-A Resident whose appointment to a Residency Program has not been renewed, and whose injury or illness causing disability occurs during the term of their appointment, shall be deemed to be on leave of absence without pay for the period between the Termination of their appointment and the effective date of disability coverage.
+- (a) Subject to paragraph (b) below, a Resident will not suffer loss of pay or benefits due to sickness or accident while in a Residency Program for a maximum of 5 months per Academic Year, prorated for partial years.
+Coverage under this paragraph shall commence on the first day on which the Resident carries out the duties of a Residency Program. - (b) The sick leave allocation outlined in paragraph (a) is replenished on the first day of each Academic Year, subject to the exceptions below: - (i) Absence over two Academic Years: Where a Resident is accessing sick leave in an Academic Year and their absence continues into the following Academic Year for the same medical condition, the Resident will continue to access any unused sick leave days from the previous Academic Year's sick leave allocation.
+The

+Resident's new sick allocation will not be replenished until they have returned to work for sixty (60) days.
+For clarity, the Annual Sick Leave Entitlement must not be combined to permit more than 5 months of sick leave arising from the same illness or injury in any twelve-month period; and

-- 10.02 Sick leave with pay is only payable because of sickness or accident and a Resident will supply evidence of such illness or disability as required by the Employer. - 10.03 Upon return to work, if there is a serious concern whether a Resident is capable of performing their duties in a safe manner, the Resident may be required by the Employer, at the request and expense of the Employer, to take a medical examination by a qualified physician of the Resident's choice.
+- (ii) Return to work from long-term disability: Where a Resident is returning to work from long-term disability, the Resident's new sick allocation will not be replenished until they have returned to work for sixty (60) days. - (c) Any time a Resident exhausts their sick leave allocation, the Resident will be placed on unpaid leave without benefits coverage.
+For clarity, entitlements the Resident may have pursuant to Article 12 remain intact while on unpaid leave.
+The Resident's sick leave allocation will not be replenished in the next Academic Year until they have returned to work for sixty (60) days. - (d) Residents are not entitled to any paid sick leave if they are in receipt of long-term disability benefit payments under the plan described at Appendix A. - (e) A Resident whose appointment to a Residency Program has not been renewed, and whose injury or illness causing disability occurs during the term of their appointment, shall be deemed to be on leave of absence without pay for the period between the Termination of their appointment and the effective date of disability coverage. - 10.02 Sick leave with pay is only payable because of sickness or accident and a Resident will supply evidence of such illness or disability as required by the Employer. - 10.03 Upon return to work, if there is a serious concern whether a Resident is capable of performing their duties in a safe manner, the Resident may be required by the Employer, at the request and expense of the Employer, to take a medical examination by a qualified physician of the Resident's choice.